 Pot robbery suspect tried to rob same business 2 weeks ago, court records show

-A 19-year-old Olympia man, who was arrested over the weekend trying to rob a west Olympia marijuana dispensary, allegedly told police he had tried to rob the same place two weeks ago, court records show.
+A 19-year-old Olympia man who was arrested over the weekend trying to rob a west Olympia marijuana dispensary told police he had tried to rob the same place two weeks ago, according to court records.

 He was set to appear in Thurston County Superior Court on Monday on suspicion of first-degree robbery while armed with a firearm.
 Two juvenile males, ages 16 and 17, also were involved in the incident.